 Q&A's with Lydia Gumm

-Fall 2013: One of four Seminoles who played in all four fall events... played well at the season-ending Alamo Invitational as she carded career-best scores for a single round (1 over par 73), 36 holes (152, 75-77) and for a three round tournament score (225)...fourth on the team with four single round scores at 75 or better - her career low of 73 came in the third round of the Schooner Fall Classic, a 74 came in the third round of the season opening Mo Morial Invitational and scores of 75 came in the third round of the Lady Paladin Invitational and in the third round of the Schooner Fall Classic...earned the best finish of her career with a 28th place finish in the first event of her career - the Mo Morial Invitational at Texas A&M University...her score of 74 in the final round of the Mo Morial allowed her to move into the top 30 of the individual standings and earn the best finish of her first season as a Seminole...averaged a career-low 75.91 strokes in 12 rounds during four events...
+Fall 2013: One of four Seminoles who played in all four fall events... played well at the season-ending Alamo Invitational as she carded season-best scores for a single round (1 over par 73), 36 holes (152, 75-77) and for a three round tournament score (225)...fourth on the team with four single round scores at 75 or better - her season-low single round score of 73 came in the third round of the Schooner Fall Classic, a 74 came in the third round of the season opening Mo Morial Invitational and a score of 75 came in the third round of the Lady Paladin Invitational and in the third round of the Schooner Fall Classic...earned a 28th-place finish in the first event of her career - the Mo Morial Invitational at Texas A&M University...her score of 74 in the final round of the Mo Morial allowed her to move into the top 30 of the individual standings and earn the best finish of her first season as a Seminole...averaged 75.91 strokes in 12 rounds during four events...